 Lure Out with Treats

-If you don’t find your hamster straight away during your search, you’ll need to use treats to lure it out.
+If you don’t find the hamster immediately during your search, you’ll need to use treats to lure it out.

-If you use too many, your hamster will stash them in its pouch and store them in its hiding place, which will make it harder for you to locate and retrieve your hamster.
+If you use too many, a hamster will stash them in its pouch and store them in its hiding place, making it harder to locate and retrieve the hamster.

-Place a couple of treats in each room to determine which one your hamster is in.
+Place a couple of treats in each room to determine which one the hamster is in.

 Track with Flour

-A good way to track your hamster’s whereabouts is to spread a light dusting of flour across the floor.
-Once your hamster walks through it, you can see where it’s been and track its movements, making it easier to locate.
+A good way to track a hamster’s whereabouts is to spread a light dusting of flour across the floor.
+Once the hamster walks through it, you can see where it’s been and track its movements.

-You can also place a layer of aluminum on the floor and wait until your hamster becomes active.
-You’ll be able to hear as soon as your hamster walks over it and have a chance at catching it.
+You can also place a layer of aluminum on the floor and wait until the hamster becomes active.
+You’ll be able to hear as soon as the hamster walks over it and have a chance at catching it.

 Bucket Trap